DanielCufino/devrel-public-workshops/README.md

 7. Once the Airflow project has started, access the Airflow UI by clicking on the Ports tab and opening the forward URL for port `8080`.

-8. Run the `releaf_database_setup` DAG to create your database and populate it with sample data.
+8. Run the `trees_database_setup` DAG to create your database and populate it with sample data.

 > [!TIP]
 > If, when accessing the forward URL, you get an error like `{"detail":"Invalid or unsafe next URL"}`, you will need to modify the forwarded URL.
 Delete everything forward of `next=....` (this should be after `/login?`).
 The URL will update.
 After the URL has updated, remove `:8080`, so your URL ends in `.app.github.dev`.
 Now you should be able to access it.